-Master Gardener Extension Volunteers in Paulding offer a local scholarship, available to Paulding County residents that are incoming freshmen or students attending post-secondary accredited institutions.
-The group gives first consideration to Paulding County students in the following fields of study: Agriculture, Horticulture, Landscaping, Forestry, Botany, and Biology.
+Volunteers in Paulding offer a local scholarship, available to Paulding County residents that are incoming freshmen or students attending post-secondary accredited institutions.

-Paulding County Farm Bureau members traveled to Atlanta, Feb.
-13 to participate in Georgia Farm Bureau Day at the Capitol.
-While at the capitol, members of the Paulding County Farm Bureau delegation along with the Paulding County High School FFA officers visited with several of our legislators.
+Paulding County Farm Bureau members traveled to Atlanta on Feb.
+12 to participate in Georgia Farm Bureau Day at the Capitol.
+While at the capitol, members of the Paulding County Farm Bureau delegation visited with many of our state legislator and officials.

 With a population in excess of 150,000, Paulding County is able to sustain two (2) Rotary Clubs: Dallas Rotary Club AND Rotary Club of Paulding County.